Things to Do in Matera: Our Guide to Visiting Matera, Italy

 From Bari, it takes just 1 hour to drive to Matera.

-I highly recommend using Auto Europe to rent a car in Italy.
+I highly recommend using Discover Cars to rent a car in Italy.
 They have some of the best rates, especially in the summer high season.
-Find a rental car with Auto Europe here.
+Find a rental car with Discover Cars here.

 In Matera, there are many public car parks to park just outside the Old Town or Sassi Area and many hotels also offer private parking.
 Just note that you can’t drive into the Sassi due to the Zone Traffico Limitato so you’ll have to find parking in the newer part of town and walk from there.